Skip to navigation | Skip to main content | Skip to footer

 CRUK MB-PhD placements

-Considering the CRUK Manchester Centre MB-PhD?
+Considering the Cancer Research UK (CRUK) Manchester Centre MB-PhD?

 We offer research placements within the CRUK MB-PhD to University of Manchester and St Andrews-Manchester Pathway Medical School students in Year 1 and 2.